suneetnangia/wasm-orchestration-with-spin/docs/ci.md

 # Continuous Integration (CI)

-This documents describes the CI process for the solution - in partucular for the Spin apps.
+This documents describes the CI process for the solution - in particular for the Spin apps.

 ## Integration Tests

 The workflow [PR](../.github/workflows/PR.yaml) is used as a validation pipeline for pull requests created against the main branch.

 The job contains the generation and setup of the devcontainer including the docker-in-docker installation.
-That is required to build the wasm apps because it can be configured to use the containerd runtime for pulling and storing images as explaining in the [Docker-In-Docker](../docs/dev.md#docker-in-docker) section.
+That is required to build the wasm apps because it can be configured to use the wasm based containerd runtime for pulling and storing images as explaining in the [Docker-In-Docker](../docs/dev.md#docker-in-docker) section.
 The pipeline also configures the k3d cluster and deploys the apps into the cluster.
 The apps are validated by running the integration tests as part of the makefile experience.

 ## Release Pipeline

-The workflow [Release](../.github/workflows/Release.yaml) is triggered when check-in into the main branch is commited (ideally as part of the PR merge) and is used to push the apps images into the GitHub Container Registry (GHCR).
+The workflow [Release](../.github/workflows/Release.yaml) is triggered when code is committed or merged into main branch (ideally as part of the PR merge) and is used to push the apps images into the GitHub Container Registry (GHCR).

 The pipeline runs the setup of the devcontainer and k3d cluster creation as well and logs in to the GHCR by using the default environment variables and secrets (GITHUB_TOKEN).